Evolution of Silicon Carbide in Power Electronics

-In our latest installment of the BaSiCs of SiC, we are delving into the world of power electronics as we investigate how SiC components have come to define the industry.
+In our latest installment of the BaSiCs of Silicon Carbide (SiC), we are delving into the world of power electronics as we investigate how Silicon Carbide components have come to define the industry.

-Research into SiC as a semiconductor has directly supported the evolution of even more efficient, reliable, wide bandgap power electronics.
+Research into Silicon Carbide as a semiconductor has directly supported the evolution of even more efficient, reliable, wide bandgap power electronics.
 But what exactly are power electronics, and why are they important?

 What Are Power Electronics?

 The term power electronics refers to solid-state electronic devices used for the conversion and control of electric power.
 Modern power electronics includes devices such as MOSFETs (Metal-oxide Semiconducting Field-Effect Transistors) and IGBTs (Insulated-Gate Bipolar Transistor) as well as inverters (DC to AC), rectifiers (AC to DC), and converters (AC to AC, DC to DC).
 These power electronics are an indispensable part of modern technology, but the earliest form of these components could well be unrecognizable to most engineers today.

 Early power electronics were far different from what we see today in terms of size, capability, and functionality.
 One of the earliest examples of power electronics was the mercury-arc value developed in 1902 to convert AC to DC.
 Mercury continued in wide use for rectifiers and power transmission until the introduction of Selenium electronics in the early 1930s.

 Selenium (Se) began to be replaced by Silicon (Si) in power electronics around the mid-1950s.

 In fact, Silicon, Gallium Arsenide (GaAs), and Gallium Nitride (GaN) were the primary semiconductors used in power electronics for many years.
 The next big change in power electronics would be the use of Silicon Carbide (SiC).